Laser scanning (LiDAR) technology has found a place in map-making and the generation of elevation models and surveys for airborne applications.

 - A medium format camera is a small additional expense compared to the LIDAR but is capable of significantly contributing to the end product.

-- The opening angles of are very close to the maximum LIDAR opening angle – making them an ideal match.
+- The opening angles are very close to the maximum LIDAR opening angle – making them an ideal match.

 - The medium format camera works in tandem with the LiDAR sensor and shares data from the IMU/GNSS system.